Need Help?

 Applicants are asked to address the following components via brief responses in the Submittable application.
 The application fields are purposely brief.
 We expect that projects will evolve, and are just asking for just enough detail to give us a sense of your course and the proposed project.

-1. Project Proposal – Describe your proposed public-facing project, event, or activation and how you anticipate this project will improve the student learning experience related to voting and democratic engagement within your course.
+1. Project Description – Describe your idea for your course-based project, event, or activation and how you anticipate it will improve the student learning experience within your course.
 A brief synopsis of your vision is fine.
 (Up to 300 words)

 2. Public Outcome – What is the public-facing outcome of your project? i.e. website, artist talk, student-led roundtable event, printed publication, workshop, etc. Who would participate?

-3. Connection to voting and democratic engagement – How does your proposed project increase student learning and participation related to voter participation and/or civic and democratic engagement?
+3. Connection to CCA@CCA theme Hope As Movement (or the exhibition Under the Guard Tower: Watercolors by Chikaji Kuwakami) – How does your proposed project increase student learning and participation related to creative activism and civic/democratic engagement?
 (Up to 200 words)

 4. Budget – Please craft and upload a budget for an amount between $500 - $1000 including expense categories, and short explanation.
 All expenses must follow college guidelines, reach out to exhibitions@cca.edu with any questions.
 Please estimate where exact amounts are unable to be calculated.